Source Card #9: Crossing the Threshold Every Day

 Law & Order - The Thin Blue Line

-Within Chicago, where this collaborative comic project was born, this tension has long been evidident.
+Within Chicago, where this collaborative comic project was born, this tension has long been evident.
 The Chicago Lager Riot of 1855 and the 1968 Chicago Democratic National Convention protests both highlight tensions between maintaining public order and protecting civil liberties.

 The Lager Riot of 1855